Monterey Bay, California

 The following tips offer practical guidance to project owners and developers seeking to bring forward their own project’s guarantee, via either stakeholder resources, a strong balance sheet … or a third-party sponsor.

 To be clear, we are not saying all such pathways are always fraudulent, just that so many of them are, thus it can be tricky to gain definitive proof or at least strong evidence that the promised value will be delivered.
+By contrast, In3 Capital’s funding goes through a series of checkpoints outlined here.

 What are the Security options for CAP funding?

-For a Standby LC (SbLC), or other bank-issued instruments (BGs, PGs, etc.), the acceptability of assets, or just a balance sheet, is entirely up to the involved banker(s).
-Policies vary widely in this regard — some bankers will be fine with any of the seven main types of non-cash assets (or if the applicant’s balance sheet shows sufficient depth, no assets), while others are more particular about an asset’s ownership history (chain of custody), how title is held, rating or credit quality.
+For SbLCs, or other bank-issued instruments, the acceptability of assets as SbLC collateral, versus uncollateralized — using just the applicant’s balance sheet, for example — is entirely up to the involved banker(s).
+Bank policies and practices vary widely in this regard — some bankers will be fine with any of the seven main types of non-cash assets (or if the applicant’s balance sheet shows sufficient depth, no collateral assets whatsoever), while others are more particular about an asset’s ownership history (chain of custody), how title is held, ratings, or credit quality.

-Propose to the involved banker whatever assets or evidence of creditworthiness happens to be available and ask for feedback.
-Get specific, … offer basic KYC info when you inquire about what size (“face value”) SbLC would be possible with a given asset or company balance sheet (share summary of an audited financial statement or valuation, if possible).
-Remember that a bank’s KYC comes into play early, so better to ask a banker you know, even if not at one of the top-rated Tier 1 US banks.
+Recommendation: you or your sponsor propose to the involved banker whatever assets or evidence of creditworthiness happens to be available, then ask for feedback.
+Get specific, … offer basic KYC info when you inquire about what size (“face value”) SbLC would be possible with a given asset or company balance sheet (share a summary of an audited financial statement or valuation, when available).
+Remember that a bank’s KYC comes into play early, so better to ask a banker you know, even if not at one of the top-rated “Tier 1” US or global banks.

 If you plan to involve a third party “provider”